tybenz/tybenz.github.com/_posts/2015-01-24-visualizr.md

 ---
 layout: post
 hidden: true
-title: "Visualizr: Made with Web Audio and Canvas"
+title: "Visualizr: Fun with Web Audio and Canvas"
 ---

 I made a thing with Web Audio and Canvas.
 It's a music visualizr.
 You can play